 I use personally and believe will be good for my readers.
 Please read my

 full Disclosure for more

 A lot of people hate this time change and the challenge it brings.
 I personally think the challenge is fleeting.
 It goes very quick and even though troubling can be easy if you stick to a plan.
 Also, I get very excited about Spring coming!
 Warmer weather and longer days.
-This is a crucial first step in that goodness!!!!!
+This is a crucial first step to that goodness!!!!!